cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 ......................

-All methods from the ``StreamClient`` and ``StreamWriter`` throw exceptions using response code analysis from the gateway server.
+All methods from the ``StreamClient`` and ``StreamWriter`` throw exceptions using response code analysis from the CDAP instance.
 These exceptions help determine if the request was processed successfully or not.